OnionUI/Onion/README.md

 ### Onion Launcher
 <img src="https://user-images.githubusercontent.com/16885275/162589962-9d2f4036-bb64-496e-bd7b-13c0b427808d.png" width="350">

 The launcher is a user interface designed to launch when the miyoo mini starts.
-It allows you to launch the last game played in 8 seconds, and at the press of a button to save your game and turn off the console.
+It allows you to launch the last game played in a few seconds, and with a simple press of a button to save your game and turn off the console.
-It also allows you to quickly change games among the last played and many other advantages for a very straighforward experience.
+It also allows you to quickly change games from last played and many other advantages for a very simple experience.

 - Quick boot on your last game played.
 - Quickly switch game from your history.